September 5th, 2017

 On December 8, 2010, Rep. Eshoo voted for the DREAM Act when it passed the House by a vote of 216-198.
 Unfortunately, the legislation did not pass in the Senate and did not become law.
-She again cosponsored the DREAM Act in the 112th Congress.
+She has cosponsored the DREAM Act or similar legislation in every Congress since.

 Deferred Action for Childhood Arrivals

-On June 15, 2012, the Department of Homeland Security and President Obama announced that undocumented immigrants who would be eligible for citizenship under the DREAM Act and would be given the chance to have their removal proceedings deferred as a matter of prosecutorial discretion.
-Under this program, young people, who arrived here before age 16, have lived here for five years or more, have pursued education or service in the military, and are currently under age 30, can apply for a two-year deferral of removal proceedings, subject to renewal, and work authorization.
-Rep. Eshoo praised the deferred action policy as providing “a ray of hope for those who were brought to the United States as very young children through no choice of their own and have built lives in our communities.”
+On June 15, 2012, the Department of Homeland Security and President Obama announced that undocumented immigrants who would be eligible for citizenship under the DREAM Act would be given the chance to have their removal proceedings deferred as a matter of prosecutorial discretion.
+Under this program, known as Deferred Action for Childhood Arrivals (DACA) young people who arrived here before age 16, have lived here for five years or more, have pursued education or service in the military, and are currently under age 30, can apply for a two-year renewable deferral of removal proceedings and work authorization.
+Rep. Eshoo praised the DACA policy as providing “a ray of hope for those who were brought to the United States as very young children through no choice of their own and have built lives in our communities.”

 Click here for more information on who is eligible for deferred action and how to apply.
 Also, feel free to contact Rep. Eshoo’s office with any questions you may have regarding the deferred action process.